10 Things to Say to Your Teams Right Now

 7. Soft skills matter more than ever

 We are living online, from dawn to dusk.
 Pierce the virtual wall by starting or finishing every conversation with something personal.
 How are you feeling?
 What’s on your mind?
 How can we help?
-Not only does this give people a sense of community, it teaches them new skills, which we may all be needing for a while.
+Not only does this give people a sense of community, but it also teaches them new skills, which we may all be needing for a while.

 8. Look for the opportunities